 Course Code: nph

-Explore some of the advanced features that the MySQL database server offers.
+Complex web applications often require complex database structures.
+In this lesson, you'll explore some of the advanced features that the MySQL database server offers.
 You'll discover how to use the MySQL console to enter SQL commands, and build commands to create the application database objects.
 You'll manually create a database, user account, and all of the tables required for the application.
-Then, you'll dive into the Web store backend application, which allows the store manager to control the Web store environment.
-You can use this basic backend template to create your own Web store management interfaces for other Web applications.
+You'll find out about some advanced features that you'll be using, such as creating foreign table key constraints and table views.

 There are no prerequisites to take this course.
 Prior HTML coding experience is helpful, but not required.